tal-shahar/ToDoList/README.md

    - Start the WorkerUser service (handles user operations)
    - Start the WorkerToDo service (handles item operations)
    - Set up networking between all services

+   **Note**: For load testing with 1000 concurrent users, use the scaled version with 10 workers each.

 3. **Wait for services to be ready** (usually takes 1-2 minutes):
    - PostgreSQL will initialize the database